Download EBB

 This is useful if you need to leave the room during a blocked exam and want to obscure your answers.

 The exam questions are not contained in EBB.
 You will be given a paper copy of the exam.
 Unless instructed otherwise, you must return the exam questions to the proctor when you finish your exam.
-You need not retype the exam questions into your exam unless your professor has specifically requested that you do so.
+You do not need to retype the exam questions into your exam unless your professor has specifically requested that you do so.

 During the exam, you will follow the step-by-step instructions given by the proctor.

-When you exit the program, EBB automatically saves your final exam in an encrypted format in your Documents folder.
-EBB will upload the final version of your exam to the network (if your wireless connection is working properly) and then will redirect you to the Submit Exams website so that you can manually upload your exam file to the network (as an extra backup precaution).
+When you exit the program, EBB automatically saves your final exam in an encrypted format in your Documents/Bluebook/Exams folder.
+EBB will upload the final version of your exam to the network (if your wireless connection is working properly).
+You no longer need to manually upload your exam file to a webpage unless you get a yellow screen.

 Important Notes